Feb

 Cold agglutinin disease follows recognizable biological patterns, yet real-world practice is often defined by exceptions, overlaps, and context-dependent behavior.
 Major reviews emphasize that atypical presentations, mixed immune mechanisms, and secondary forms are common and require clinicians to interpret disease through mechanism and trajectory rather than diagnostic labels alone.1

-They test whether decisions are being driven by biology, tempo, and patient impact rather than reflex adherence to category.
+Edge cases are not failures of classification.
+They are where classification must be interpreted—testing whether decisions are driven by biology, tempo, and patient impact rather than reflex adherence to category.

 A reasoning framework for unexpected presentations